movq/openbsd/gnu/llvm/llvm/docs/GlobalISel/GenericOpcode.rst

 G_UMULH, G_SMULH
 ^^^^^^^^^^^^^^^^

-Multiply two numbers at twice the incoming bit width (unsigned or signed) and return the high half of the result.
+Multiply two numbers at twice the incoming bit width (signed) and return the high half of the result.

 .. code-block:: none